revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 ------

-2. Have you used Hibernate?
+2.Have you used Hibernate?
 If yes, tell me what problem it solves in your project.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)